Signs and Symptoms of Addiction

 Addiction Treatment in St. Augustine, FL

-When you are concerned about a loved one’s behavior and suspect that they might be dependent on drugs or alcohol, it is important to learn the signs that indicate an addiction.
+When you are concerned about a loved one’s behavior and begin to see signs and symptoms of addiction it is important to learn the signs that indicate an addiction.
 If you are able to identify their problem early enough and confront them or stage an intervention then you can prevent the kind of long term physical and mental health problems that are associated with years of substance abuse.
 You need to be aware of some of the more subtle signs of addiction because people with substance abuse problems become very adept at hiding and lying about their behavior.
 Once you know for sure that someone is dealing with an addiction you can begin the steps toward getting them into treatment.

 Addiction can lead to some physical changes that could be very noticeable to the people that are closest to the individual.
 Close friends or family members might begin to notice the physical changes that can develop gradually the more their loved one engages in substance abuse.